Provider Runtime Notes

 Regular agent sessionssetting unless the agent config setssession_persistencetofreshorresume.
 The agent-leveldefaultvalue inherits the global setting. - The regular-agent context menu

-Clearaction forces a fresh provider launch for that one action and clears both the backend PTY output buffer and frontend terminal scrollback cache.
+Clearaction forces a fresh provider launch for that one action and clears both the backend PTY output buffer and frontend terminal scrollback cache. - Provider delivery profiles are responsible for translating Wardian input into the provider's native submit behavior, including short prompts, pasted multiline prompts, long prompts, slash-command-shaped text, and inputs that already end with a newline.

 Quick Comparison